denisIL/denisIL/README.md

-- 👋 Hi, I’m Denis
-- 👀 I’m interested in software development.
-- 🌱 I’m currently learning BlockChain and AI.
-- 💞️ I’m looking to collaborate on Software industry.
-- 📫 How to reach me ...

 Software engineer specializing in front end and hybrid app development.
 Experienced with all stages of the front end development cycle for dynamic web projects and cloud platforms.
 Well-versed in numerous programming languages including Javascript and it’s modern frameworks.